theam/aday-ondemand-loop/docs/guide/content/development_guide/connectors.md

 # Connectors

-Connectors implement repository specific behaviour.
+Connectors are a key extension point of Loop.
+They abstract repository specific behaviour so that the core application can support multiple remote repositories without changing its own code.
+Dataverse and Zenodo are already implemented with Dataverse acting as the reference implementation.

+Every connector must provide logic for:

+* URL identification and parsing
+* dataset browsing
+* listing files within a dataset
+* downloading individual files
+* selecting datasets for upload
+* uploading files to a dataset

 A connector typically contains:

 - `actions/` – service objects used by controllers when displaying repository pages.
 - `download_connector_processor.rb` – downloads files for the connector.